mephistoshadow/group_match_web_app/README.md

 The user can interact with the posts in two ways:
 1. If the user wishes to match with another user, they can click on the star icon next to the post of interest.
 2. If the user wishes to delete a post they have authored, they can click the trash icon next to one of their own posts.
+3. There is a notification bell, when user click it they can see the current invitation for group match.
+User can either accept or decline it.

 In addition, the user is presented with the ability to search the posts for a particular user by name, which in turn lists the posts that match the given query.